Master in Systemic Clinical and Health Psychology

 Professional Goals

-Access to a professional internship supervised by the Portuguese Psychologists Association and subsequent enrollment in said association, mandatory for the exercise of the profession.
+Access to a professional internship under the supervision of the Order of Portuguese Psychologists and subsequent registration in the aforementioned order, mandatory for the exercise of the profession.
 Psychological practice, namely individual, couple, family and community psychotherapeutic intervention.
-In terms of employability, systemic psychologists will be able to work with different audiences in different clinical and health contexts, such as support services for children (e.g., DAC, schools, promotion and protection services), adults (mental health units, rehabilitation and/or mental), families (family therapy centers, CFSPC,) and/or elderly (homes, long-term care units), primary/secondary health care (health centers, family health units, specialized health services and mental health) and social and community services (municipalities, community projects, involuntary clients mandated/judicial contexts).
+In terms of employability, systemic psychologists will be able to work with different audiences in different clinical and health contexts, such as support services for children (e.g., CAT, schools, promotion and protection services), adults (mental health units, physical and/or mental rehabilitation), families (family therapy centers, CAFAPs,) and/or the elderly (nursing homes, long-term care units), primary/secondary health care (health centres, family health units, specialised health and mental health services) and social and community services (municipalities, community projects, involuntary clients, mandated/judicial contexts).

 Mode of Study